 During October 2017 the Company completed a till sampling program.
 The goal of the program was to further define several of the KIM trains in the South Pikoo and Bear Lake areas, in advance of further exploration drilling.
-Processing of 42 collected till samples is presently underway and final results are expected in the first quarter of the calendar 2018.
+Processing of 42 collected till samples is complete with the recovery of confirmed KIMs from 7 of the samples.
+Additional work is underway to confirm potential KIMs from several samples that had particularly large concentrates.
+Results to date have highlighted areas within the South Pikoo and Bear Lake trains that require further till sampling.